 Design the topology and choose the media

-Plan the line, area and backbone structure for the project.
+Plan the line, area and backbone structure.
 Default to TP1 twisted pair for each line, with KNXnet/IP as the backbone for any multi-floor or multi-area project.
-Allocate physical addresses on a coherent scheme that matches the building zoning, and reserve spare device counts on every line for future expansion.
+Keep each line inside 64 devices, 1000 m of cable, 350 m from the power supply and 700 m between any two devices.
+Allocate physical addresses on a scheme that matches the building zoning, and reserve spare device capacity on every line.

 2